 What industries contribute to job growth in Raleigh?

 Key industries in Raleigh include technology, healthcare, and education.
-Companies in these sectors offer abundant job opportunities, contributing significantly to the city’s robust economic landscape.
+Companies in these sectors offer numerous job opportunities, significantly contributing to the city’s robust economic landscape.

 Are there affordable healthcare options available in Raleigh?

-Yes, Raleigh offers several affordable healthcare options such as Medicaid, the Children’s Health Insurance Program (CHIP), and community health centers with sliding fee scales.
-Private insurance is also competitive, providing a range of plans for different needs.
+Yes, Raleigh offers several affordable healthcare options, such as Medicaid, the Children’s Health Insurance Program (CHIP), and community health centers with sliding fee scales.
+Private insurance is also competitive, offering a range of plans tailored to different needs.

 What transportation options influence living costs in Raleigh?

-While Raleigh’s public transport is limited compared to larger cities, the city offers relatively low gas prices and modest car insurance rates, which make personal vehicle use affordable.
+While Raleigh’s public transportation is limited compared to larger cities, the city offers relatively low gas prices and modest car insurance rates, making personal vehicle use affordable.
 Future infrastructure investments may further improve commuting options.